nqobani000/impact/README.md

 # impact

- * Please refer to the unit tests under test folder for a detailed look at my assumptions.
+ * Please refer to the unit tests in <b>src/test/com/impact/assessment/core</b>  for a detailed look at my assumptions.